Savitribai Phule: Education

 Savitribai was illiterate at the time of her marriage.
-Jyotirao educated Savitribai and Sagunabai Shirsagar, his cousin sister at their home along with working at their farm.
-After completing her primary education with Jyotirao, her further education was the responsibility of his friends, Sakharam Yeshwant Paranjpe and Keshav Shivram Bhavalkar.
-She also enrolled herself in two teacher's training programs; the first was at institution run by an American missionary, Cynthia Farrar, in Ahmednagar, and the second course was at a Normal School in Poona (Now Pune).
-Given her training, Savitribai may have been the first Indian woman teacher and headmistress.
+Her husband educated her, as well as his cousin sister, Sagunabai Shirsagar, at their home while working on their farm.
+Once she completed her primary education with Jyotirao, she continued her studies under the guidance of her friends, Sakharam Yeshwant Paranjpe and Keshav Shivram Bhavalkar.
+In 1846–47, she passed the third and fourth-year examinations in an English school, and in the same year, she helped Sagunabai establish a school for marginalized communities in Maharwada.
+She enrolled herself in two teachers' training programs; the first was at an institution run by an American missionary, Cynthia Farrar, in Ahmednagar, and the second course was at a Normal School in Pune.
+Savitribai was become India's first trained female teacher and headmistress.

 Career

-After completing her teacher's education, Savitribai Phule started teaching girls at in Poona.
-She did so alongside Sagunabai Kshirsagar, sister of Jyotiba Phule who was a revolutionary feminist as well as a mentor to Jyotirao.
-Not long after beginning to teach with Sagunabai, Savitribai and Jyotirao Phule along with Sagunabai started their own school at Bhide-wada.
+After completing her teacher's training, Savitribai Phule started teaching girls at Pune.
+She did so alongside Sagunabai Kshirsagar, sister of Jyotiba Phule who was a revolutionary feminist and a mentor to Jyotirao.
+In January 1848, Savitribai and Jyotirao Phule, along with Sagunabai, started their own school at Bhidewada and it became India's first girls' school.
 Bhidewada was the home of Tatya Saheb Bhide, who was inspired by the work that the trio was doing.
-The curriculum at Bhidewada included traditional western curriculum of mathematics, science, and social studies.
+According to some sources, the school initially had 9 girls and later number increased to 25 students.
+The curriculum at Bhidewada included a traditional Western curriculum of mathematics, science, and social studies.
+Due to social opposition and ostracisation from orthodox community, the Phules relocated to the residence of their associate Usman Shaikh.
+There, Savitribai Phule and Fatima Sheikh –Usman’s sister, continued their efforts to educate girls in the local neighbourhood.

 By the end of 1851, Savitribai and Jyotirao Phule were running three different schools for girls in Pune.
 Combined, the three schools had approximately one hundred and fifty students enrolled.
 Like the curriculum, the teaching methods employed by the three schools differed from those used in government schools.
 The author Divya Kandukuri believes that the Phule methods were regarded as being superior to those used by government schools.
-As a result of this reputation, the number of girls receiving their education at the Phule's schools outnumbered the number of boys enrolled in government schools.
+As a result of this reputation, the number of girls receiving their education at the Phules' schools outnumbered the number of boys enrolled in government schools.